 - Types of customer data;

-- Expert opinion: How will today’s privacy discourse influence data collection in the future?
+- Expert opinion: How will today’s privacy discourse influence the way we collect data?

 TYPES OF CUSTOMER DATA

-In her interview with BND Liam Hanham, a data science manager at Workday says there are three ways in which customer data can be collected: “by directly asking customers, by indirectly tracking customers, and by appending other sources of customer data to your own.”
+In his interview with BND Liam Hanham, data science manager @ Workday says there are three ways in which customer data can be collected: “by directly asking customers, by indirectly tracking customers, and by appending other sources of customer data to your own.”

 Alternatively, if you choose to follow the basic data collection workflow, the following four broad categories turn up: